 - interpreting and applying trend and market analysis for design and product development - identifying consumer needs and developing innovative solutions.

 The speciality programme is equivalent to 30 ECTS.
-The total ECTS points of the course programme are 90 ECTS
+The total ECTS credits of the course programme are 90 ECTS.

-The learning objectives of the speciality programme are tested at the internship exam and in the bachelor project.
+The learning objectives of the speciality programme are tested at the speciality exam at the 7th semester.